 Getting another trainee licence

 You can apply for another trainee licence when it expires.
-You can do this if you feel you haven’t had the full benefit out of it.
+You can do this if you feel you have not had the full benefit out of it.
 You’ll need to give evidence to support the reason.

 It’s unlikely you’ll get another licence just to give you more time to pass the ADI part 3 test.

 Tell DVSA if you stop using your trainee licence.
 This will count in your favour if you need to apply for another licence.

-The ADI Registrar has refused applications for another trainee licence when the applicant hadn’t reasonably attempted the ADI part 3 test during the 6-month period covered by their previous licence.
+The ADI Registrar has refused applications for another trainee licence when the applicant had not reasonably attempted the ADI part 3 test during the 6-month period covered by their previous licence.

 4. Register as an ADI